What to do beyond Resolver

 Small Claims Court

-If there is no regulator in the sector where the company you have a grievance with operates, one option is to seek compensation through the Small Claims Court using the Government online court called Money Claim OnLine (MCOL).
+If there is no regulator in the sector where the company you have a grievance with operates, one option is to seek compensation through the Small Claims Court using the Government online court Money Claim OnLine (MCOL).

 Claims management company